wp-plugins/thinktwit/readme.txt

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.9.1, not tested with other versions
+ * Works with Wordpress 2.8.6 to 2.9.1, not tested with other versions
+ * Must be installed using the widgets sidebar

 == Installation ==